-It’s quite common for employers to amend employees’ terms and conditions from time to time, and in many cases, the changes will be welcomed by both parties.
+It’s quite common for employers to amend employees’ terms and conditions of employment from time to time, and in many cases, the changes will be welcomed by both parties.

 Realistically, an employee isn’t going to complain about a pay rise or more flexible working arrangements – but what happens when proposals are less favourable?
 If employees resist contractual changes, what options are available to the employer?

-As an employer, it’s important to understand the rules surrounding contractual changes in order to avoid legal pitfalls.
+As an employer, it’s important to understand the rules around changing terms and conditions of employment in the UK in order to avoid legal pitfalls.
 We answer some commonly asked questions about Contacts of Employment in general, and take a closer look at the points you need to consider before making amendments.

 Do I need to provide my employees with a written Contact of Employment?